Diekri Technology Inc.

 Mac Computer: OSX (you don't really have a choice anyways)

-(option 1) Home and Business - this has Word, Excel and Outlook
+(option 1) Home and Business - this has Word, Excel, Power Point and Outlook.
+You cannot upgrade this software to the latest build.

-(option 3) Office 365 Home - yearly subscription of $110/year for up to 5 computers or $80/year for one computer - includes all Office products and any future upgrades
+(option 3) Office 365 Family - yearly subscription of $145/year for up to 5 computers or $115/year for one computer - includes all Office products and any future upgrades.

-(option 4) Office 365 Business - can be monthly or annual but cost varies between $17 and $26 per person per month.
-Costly but there are several benefits that may work out very well for your business.
-You may want to speak to a computing consultant before pursuing this path.
+(option 4) Office 365 Business - can be monthly or annual but cost varies between $17 to $29 per person per month.
+Costly, but there are several benefits that may work out very well for your business.
+Set up can be challenging so you may want to speak to a computing consultant before pursuing this path.

-Hard Drive: I recommend a SSD hard drive.
+Hard Drive: I recommend a SSD hard drive of at least 512gb.
 If you store a lot of multi-media such as pictures, music and video, try for at least 1tb.

 External hard drive(for backup): 2tb in size ... or it should at least equal the Hard Drive size.
 Brand Names preferred are Seagate, Verbatim, and Transcend.